Berlin Accommodation Guide

-The choice of apartments in Berlin, both modern and older style, is bountiful, but so are the number of people seeking accommodation.
+The choice of apartments in Berlin, both modern and older style, is bountiful, but so is the number of people seeking accommodation.
 Group showings of up to 20 people are not uncommon, even when you arrange an appointment directly with the agent.

-The rental system in Berlin favours the tenant, so when applying for a property the process is in-depth and can seem a little arduous, sometimes even taking up to 3 weeks.
+The rental system in Berlin favors the tenant, so when applying for a property the process is in-depth and can seem a little arduous, sometimes even taking up to 3 weeks.
 This is to ensure that the landlord is making the right decision and protecting him/herself.
 Don’t feel put out if they ask you for a translated employment contract and a copy of your visa, in addition to the standard credit check.
 This is all very common.

 When you are offered an apartment, you are required to pay a bond or security deposit.
 This is likely to be up to three-months cold rent (this is the rent you pay excluding outgoings); many landlords will allow this to be paid over a three-month period to lessen the load on the tenant.